Brand Yourself for Success

 Your Value Proposition

 Your value proposition is a vital attribute that can differentiate your brand.
-Most don’t even know what a value proposition is, much less think about how it plays into their career.
+Most don’t even know what a value proposition is, much less think about how it affects their career.
 What do I mean by a personal value proposition?

 Your value proposition describes what you can do for an organization in terms of business benefits.
 Here are some examples (ideally these should be measurable):